CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 The steepness of relational gradients determines:

 - how quickly the system leaves one OB,
-- how strongly it is pulled into the next,
+- how rapidly the geometry carries it into the next,
 - how timing adjusts as the ball accelerates or decelerates.

 In the ball‑catching example: